mloetta/forger/TOS.md

 This data is used **exclusively for internal analytics**.

 **5. Intellectual Property**
-All content and software of the Bot are owned by the Bot developer.
-You may not copy, distribute, or claim ownership of any part of Forger.
+The Forger name, branding, and associated identifiers remain the intellectual property of the developer.
+The Bot’s source code is licensed under the MIT License.
+Use, modification, and distribution of the source code are permitted in accordance with the terms of that license.
+Nothing in these Terms restricts rights expressly granted under the MIT License.

 **6. Limitation of Liability**
 Forger is provided on an “as-is” basis.
 The developer makes reasonable efforts to maintain the Bot’s stability, security, and functionality; however, uninterrupted or error-free operation is not guaranteed.